Friday, April 11, 2025

 Honestly, there were many occasions during this process where I ALSO FELT LIKE I WAS FIGHTING A PART OF THE REVOLUTIONARY WAR🤣💥🤣!

-Each one came with more documentation, more fact-checking, and more dramatic moments where I gasped, “YES!
+Each Patriot came with more documentation, more fact-checking, and more dramatic moments where I gasped, “YES!
 This is the right John Chastain!
 He did have five cows!”

 (Just for fun, I asked MetaAI to "create an image of my Revolutionary War Patriot, John Chastain.
 He lived in Bedford, VA and supplied meat to the army.")
 Seeing these 2 created images gave me a strong sense of connection and belonging to the past.
 Boy, talk about stepping back in time😮😮😮!

 John Chastain holds an honored place in my heart❣️.
-It is through his blood line that HODAR and I can now 'verify' that we are 5th cousins.
-(HODAR, by the way, is Husband of a Daughter of the American Revolution.
-Yes, Ron Sharpley is my 5th cousin!
-This HODAR, bless his heart❣️, has stomped through more than his share of graveyards to help me locate tombstones (which were HIS tombstone ancestors as well!).
+It is through his blood line that hubby and I can now 'verify' that we are 5th cousins.
+Bless his heart❣️, Ron has stomped through more than his share of graveyards to help me locate tombstones (which were HIS tombstone ancestors as well!).

 Victory Is Mine (And Also Theirs)